Algorithm Configuration for Structured Pfaffian Settings: Introduction

-Motivated by the limitations of prior research, part of this work aims to present refined theoretical frameworks for data-driven algorithm design {when the utility function admits a specific structure}.
-In the distributional learning setting, we introduce a powerful \textit{Pfaffian GJ framework} that can establish learning guarantees for function classes whose discontinuity involves \textit{Pfaffian functions}.
-Roughly speaking, Pfaffian is a very general class of functions that captures a wide range of functions of interest, including rational, exponentiation, and combinations of those, among others.
-Furthermore, we demonstrate that many data-driven algorithm design problems exhibit a specific \textit{refined Pfaffian piece-wise structure}, which, when combined with the Pfaffian GJ framework, can establish learning guarantees for such problems.
-In the online learning setting, we introduce a novel tool to verify the dispersion property, where the discontinuity of utility function sequences involves Pfaffian functions, which go beyond affinity and rational functions.
+Motivated by the limitations of prior research, part of this work aims to present theoretical frameworks for data-driven algorithm design {when the utility function admits a specific structure}.
+In the { statistical} learning setting, we introduce a powerful \textit{Pfaffian GJ framework} that can be used to establish learning guarantees for function classes whose discontinuity involves \textit{Pfaffian functions} {(Definition \ref{def:pfaffian-function})}.
+Roughly speaking, the Pfaffian function class is a very general class of functions that captures a wide range of functions of interest, including rational, exponential, logarithmic, and combinations of these functions.
+Furthermore, we demonstrate that many data-driven algorithm design problems exhibit a specific \textit{Pfaffian piecewise structure}, which, when combined with the Pfaffian GJ framework, can establish learning guarantees for these problems.
+In the online learning setting, we introduce a novel tool to verify the dispersion property, where the discontinuities of the utility function sequence involve Pfaffian functions, going beyond affine and rational functions.

-Another aim of this work is to provide learning guarantees for several under-investigated data-driven algorithm design problems, where the piece-wise structure of the utility functions involves Pfaffian functions.
-The problems we consider have been investigated in simpler settings, including data-driven agglomerative hierarchical clustering \cite{balcan2017learning, balcan2020learning}, data-driven semi-supervised learning \cite{balcan2021data}, and data-driven regularized logistic regression \cite{balcan2024new}.
-However, previous investigations have limitations: they either have missing results for natural extensions of the settings under study \cite{balcan2017learning, balcan2021data}, require strong assumptions \cite{balcan2020learning}, or solely consider distributional learning settings \cite{balcan2024new}.
-Moreover, we note that the techniques used in prior work are insufficient and cannot be applied in our settings, which involve Pfaffian analysis.
+Another aim of this work is to provide learning guarantees for several under-investigated data-driven algorithm design problems, where the piecewise structure of the utility functions involves Pfaffian functions.
+The problems we consider have been investigated in simpler settings, including data-driven agglomerative hierarchical clustering \citep{balcan2017learning, balcan2020learning}, data-driven semi-supervised learning \citep{balcan2021data}, and data-driven regularized logistic regression \citep{balcan2024new}.
+However, previous investigations have limitations: they either have missing results for natural extensions of the settings under study \citep{balcan2017learning, balcan2021data}, require strong assumptions \citep{balcan2020learning}, or solely consider { statistical} learning settings \citep{balcan2024new}.
+Moreover, we emphasize that \textit{the techniques used in prior work are insufficient and cannot be applied in our settings}, which involve Pfaffian function analysis.